 \subsection{Geodesic integration and light propagation}

 \codename{} propagates photons on the null geodesics of the weakly perturbed FLRW metric in Newtonian gauge

-where $\eta$ and $\bm{x}$ are respectively the conformal time and comoving coordinates, $a(\eta)$ is the scale factor, $\Phi$ the gravitational potential and $c$ the speed of light.
+where $\eta$ and $\bm{x}$ are respectively the conformal time and comoving coordinates, $a(\eta)$ is the scale factor, $\Phi$ the gravitational potential, and $c$ the speed of light.
 The null geodesic equations are

 where a prime denotes a derivative with respect to conformal time, and $\lambda$ is an affine parameter.
-We perform backward ray-tracing, meaning that we start the propagation of the photons at the observer today towards the past.
-The geodesic equations are solved using a 4th-order Runge-Kutta integrator (RK4) with $\mathcal{N}$ steps per AMR cell ($\mathcal{N} = 4$ in common settings), where the photons are initialised using $k^\nu k_\nu = 0$ (with $k^\nu = \dd x^\nu/\dd\lambda$) given the initial direction of the photon $k^i$, and $k^0 = 1$, meaning that at the observer conformal time and affine parameter coincides.
+We perform backward ray tracing, meaning that we start the propagation of the photons at the observer today towards the past.
+The geodesic equations are solved using a fourth-order Runge-Kutta integrator (RK4) with $\mathcal{N}$ steps per AMR cell ($\mathcal{N} = 4$ in common settings), where the photons are initialised using $k^\nu k_\nu = 0$ (with $k^\nu = \dd x^\nu/\dd\lambda$) given the initial direction of the photon $k^i$, and $k^0 = 1$, meaning that at the observer conformal time and affine parameter coincide.

 To compute \cref{eq:geodesic_equation1,eq:geodesic_equation2}, we have access to $\eta$, $x^i$, $k^0$ and $k^i$ that are given by the integrator, $a(\eta)$ and $a'(\eta)$ by external pre-computed tables in the fiducial cosmology of the simulation given $\eta$, and $\partial\Phi/\partial x^i$ by the simulation itself.
 The last subtlety lies in the use of $\dd\Phi/\dd\lambda$ or $\partial\Phi/\partial\eta$, knowing that these terms are simply related by